 Acupuncture involves the gentle insertion of fine sterile needles into specific points located on pathways that traverse the body.
-Stimulating these points aids in the restoration of the flow of Qi throughout the body which can help to strengthen and enhance normal body functions, relieve pain and discomfort.
+Stimulating these points aids in the restoration of the flow of Qi throughout the body which can help to strengthen and enhance normal body functions and may assist with pain relief.
 This can also relieve stress and promote your sense of general wellbeing.

 Chinese herbal medicine has over 450 substances that are commonly used and most of these are comprised of parts of plants, such as leaves, seeds, stems, twigs, roots, flowers, fruits as well as some minerals.

-Chinese herbal medicine has incredible biochemical diversity and modern research has shown that herbs can have very powerful beneficial effects for many disease processes.
+Chinese herbal medicine has incredible biochemical diversity and modern research has shown that some herbs may have beneficial effects for many disease processes.